 It is usual for your bowel to stop working for a few days.
 The healthcare team will restrict the amount of fluid you drink to prevent you from being sick.
 As your bowel starts to work again, the healthcare team will give you more fluid to drink and you will be allowed to eat.
 Good nutrition is important in speeding up your recovery.
 A dietician will advise you if you need to add supplements to your diet.

-The drip, catheter and drain (if you have one) will be removed when you no longer need them.
+The drip and catheter will be removed when you no longer need them.